FGI-GEOINFO/Baltic-Explorer/docs/ubuntu.md

 *Here we use the name `umap`, but this name is up to you.
 Remember to change it on the various commands and configuration files if you go with your own.*

+## Create folders for custom files
+*you can change these locations, but you need to specify the directories in the configurations (umap.conf file).
+If you place them in a location other than /srv/umap, you need to give user umap ownership of the directories (e.g. like what is done for /srv/umap in the next step).

+    sudo mkdir -p /srv/umap/var/static
+    sudo mkdir -p /srv/umap/var/templates

 ## Give umap user access to the config folder